jerryliu3/WaterloopSoftwareChallenge/README.md

 Uses low pass filter from Arduino standard library to remove most noise.

-Uses double integration using trapezoidal approach for accurate estimation of velocity and distance from acceleration.
+Uses double integration using trapezoidal approach for semi-accurate estimation of velocity and distance from acceleration.